 In 2025, ENTSOG will continue to provide help and support to its Members and other market participants on Network Code and Guideline-related topics and will maintain monitoring activities.
 ENTSOG will work with ACER in providing joint solutions to issues posted by stakeholders on the Gas Network Codes Functionality Platform.
-On the basis of new legislation, for example the Hydrogen and Decarbonised Gas Market Package - as well as amendments to existing Network Codes - ENTSOG will support the EC and ACER, as required.
+On the basis of new legislation, for example Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 - as well as amendments to existing Network Codes - ENTSOG will support the EC and ACER, as required.